 Return-to-Work – Temporary Restrictions

 - The WCB may provide assistance to help temporary foreign workers mitigate earnings loss.
-To determine the most appropriate form of assistance, the CES or CM will ask the:
+To determine the most appropriate form of assistance, Operations staff will ask the:

 - Worker/employer to contact CIC if the worker can only return to modified duties with the pre-injury employer.
 CIC will confirm if the: